Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Miami has combined with its opponents to put up more than 44.5 points in three of 10 games this season.
+- New York and its opponents have combined to score more than 44.5 points in six of nine games this season.

 - These two squads surrender a combined 58.1 points per game, 13.6 more than this contest's over/under.

-- Dolphins games this season feature an average total of 46.0 points, a number 1.5 points higher than Sunday's over/under.
+- The Dolphins and their opponents have scored an average of 46.0 points per game in 2020, 1.5 more than Sunday's total.

 - In 2020, games involving the Jets have averaged a total of 44.2 points, 0.3 fewer than this game's set over/under.